Papillary and Follicular Thyroid Cancer

 Free Videos with Experts

-These pages offer information for everyone interested in learning more about papillary and follicular thyroid cancer, as well as their variants, including Hürthle cell, tall cell, and others.
+These pages offer information for everyone interested in learning more about papillary, follicular, and oncocytic thyroid cancers, as well as their variants, including sclerosing, tall cell, and others.

-About 9 of every 10 people with thyroid cancer have these types of thyroid cancer.
+About 95% of people with thyroid cancer have these types of thyroid cancer.
 They are called differentiated thyroid cancer.

 We invite you to read these pages and to explore the further free support services, information, publications, and educational events that are available for patients, families, friends, and health care professionals.